ke9000/tcu_attend_chrome/README.md

 2. Run `build.sh` (on Linux) or `build.bat` (on Windows).
 3. Zip archive will be created.

+**For windows User: This batch needs `jq-win64.exe`.
+If you selected other version or other name, you need change batch file.**

 # install
 ## Release Version
 - 準備中